designstem/projects/waste/index.md

 #### The challenge

-You have practiced with different ways and techniques to optimize strength and adaptability in your construction when designing a new product.
+You have practised with different methods and techniques to optimize strength and adaptability in your construction when designing a new product.

 **Design a usable object using one or more of the optimization techniques** (optimization with folds, optimization with sticks and strings, optimization with cells, optimization by deformation).